OutSystems/docs-odc/src/error/intro.md

 # Errors

-Check the sections to find the error code of the error you're getting, and some information on causes and possible fixes.
+Errors are separated by category.
+Within each category, the errors are listed by error code.
+Each error includes,the:

+* Error message
+* Cause of the error
+* Impact of the error
+* Recommended action to fix the error